BHess2653/dwp/README.md

 mysql.server stop
 ```
-How to run the sever in command line run.
+How to run the sever in command line.
 ```
-nodemon src/server.js
+nodemon src/server.js or npm start

 ```